 WHAT TO EXPECT ON THE SOHOTON CAVE TOUR

-I had to hold my breath for about 5-10 seconds and my guide led the way into the cave.
-Once inside it was quite dark and hard to see but then our guides told us to start splashing around and the water started glowing an electric blue colour.
+I had to hold my breath for about five to ten seconds and my guide led the way into the cave.
+Once inside it was quite dark and hard to see but then our guides told us to start splashing around and the water started glowing an electric blue color.

 Hagukan Cave – Things to do in Siargao

-To get up to the diving board we had to swim through a small entrance, trek our way through the Magkukuob Cave and exit out of an opening at the top of the cliff.
+To get up to the diving board we had to swim through a small entrance, trek our way through the Magkukuob Cave which then emerges through an opening at the top of the cliff.
 I took some photos of my friends throwing themselves off of the 5-meter cliff jump before joining in on the fun myself.

-The next stop on the Sohoton Cave Siargao Itinerary was the Jellyfish Sanctuary.
+The next stop on the Sohoton Cove itinerary is the Jellyfish Sanctuary.
 We were split up into pairs to jump on board a smaller wooden boat with a guide and they paddled us around the corner to the Jellyfish Sanctuary.

-Jellyfish Sanctuary – Siargao Travel Guide
+Jellyfish Sanctuary – Siargao Tourist Spots

 We cruised across the Titikan Lagoon once again to the opposite side of the bay before tucking into yet another beautiful blue lagoon.
 Our captain beached the boat at the entrance to the Crystal Cave and we paid a small fee of 100 pesos to enter.

 The resort looked abandoned with no other tourists in sight and only a few local Filipino’s hanging out on the deck.
-Our captain anchored the boat and we swam over to the 5-m diving board, that is attached to the resort, where we spent a good hour throwing ourselves over the edge, one by one.
+Our captain anchored the boat and we swam over to the 5-m diving board, that is attached to the resort, where we spent a good hour or so throwing ourselves over the edge, one by one.

-Club Tara Resort Diving Board – Siargao Itinerary
+Club Tara Diving Board – Siargao Itinerary

 After the copious amounts of fun we had on the diving board we found a dirt trail that leads behind the resort and over a small ridge to Titikan Lake.
-It is definitely worth checking out as the hike to the lake only takes 5 minutes and it was the quietest and most peaceful spot we had discovered that day.
+It is definitely worth checking out as the hike to the lake only takes 5-minutes and it was the quietest and most peaceful spot we had discovered that day.

-Titikan Lake – Things to do in Siargao
+Titikan Lake – Siargao Travel Blog

-Drone shot of Sohoton National Park – Siargao Itinerary
+Sohoton National Park – Siargao Tourist Guide

 #8 CORREGIDOR ISLAND TOUR

 Corregidor Island, also known as Casolian Island, is a dreamy tropical island only 45-minutes by boat from Siargao.
-Make sure to add the Corregidor tour to your Siargao Itinerary and explore the incredible landscapes and colourful coral reefs that this location has to offer.
+Make sure to add the Corregidor tour to your Siargao Itinerary and explore the incredible landscapes and colorful coral reefs that this location has to offer.

 WHERE TO BOOK A CORREGIDOR TOUR

 I booked my Corregidor tour with Secret Spot Siargao Hostel.
-Adi, the owner of the hostel, organisers Corregidor day tours with a private boat and skipper that will take you over to Corregidor Island Philippines for around 1500 pesos.
+Adi, the owner of the hostel, organises Corregidor day tours with a private boat and skipper that will take you over to Corregidor Island Philippines for around 1500 pesos.

 Corregidor Island – Siargao Itinerary